TU Dublin Internet Publication Policy

 Establishment of Internet Servers

 Servers for Internet services must be registered in all cases with the Director of External Affairs whether established centrally or peripherally.
 They must be managed in a coordinated and coherent manner.
 At registration, "Webmasters" (cf hereunder) will be identified to accept responsibility for all content emanating from their unit.
-Co-ordination of all Internet services will be the responsibility of the DIT Web Administrator.
+Co-ordination of all Internet services will be the responsibility of the TU Dublin Web Administrator.

 Publication of Web Pages